Child Grooming: Texas Penal Code §15.032

 This offense was created by the 88th Texas Legislature in 2023,[2] effective September 1, 2023.[3]

-There are several serious concerns about the way this law is drafted.
+There are several serious concerns about the way the Texas Child Grooming law was written.
 For starters, there is no limitation as to what state prosecutors can characterize as an “attempt to persuade.”
 And because the law relies heavily on the “intent” of the person, and intent is entirely subjective, state prosecutors have an unchecked power to charge anyone they feel like prosecuting without any particular evidence

 How might this law be challenged?
 What are the problems with this law?

-This new statute is likely unconstitutionally broad.
+This new Texas Child Grooming law is unconstitutionally broad.
 The law criminalizes “attempts to persuade” a child, which is powerfully ambiguous.
 There’s no guideline as to what “attempts to persuade” might include or not include.
 What some may see as a nice birthday gift, Texas prosecutors are empowered to characterize as an “attempt to persuade.”
 There is no requirement in the law for a “quid pro quo,” a direct proposition, or any other kind of clause that might draw a clear distinction between what is and is not actually criminal behavior.

 Furthermore, the law relies heavily on the intent of the person charged.
 Criminalizing otherwise completely normal behavior like purchasing gifts for kids and relying merely on subjective intent is a recipe for a recklessly overbroad law that gives a select few state prosecutors the power to imprison people without any evidence of wrongdoing.